weweb-assets/vue-starter/README.md

-# WW-BUTTON
+# Vue start component

-This is an element for Weweb, to display a button with a rich text editor.
+This is a simple component to start developing within weweb editor

 ## Installation

-To run locally, first install all dependencies with `yarn`
+To run locally, first install all dependencies with `yarn` or `npm`

 ## Start